nishizumi-maho/nishizumi-setups-sync/README.md

   Garage61 API so driver folders are created and removed automatically.
 - When an unknown car folder is detected while running the GUI, the script asks which iRacing folder to use and remembers the choice.
-- Optional backup: copy new files from the iRacing setups folder to a chosen backup folder on every run.
+- Optional backup: before any changes are made, new files are copied from the iRacing setups folder to a chosen backup folder.
+Changes made during the run are **not** copied back to the backup.
 Existing backups are preserved.
 - Optional logging: when enabled, actions are appended to a log file for later review.
 - Built-in update function to download the latest script version.